 Participation is the key to success in our Interhouse Athletics Carnival, with all students encouraged to be involved and have a go.
-To encourage participation, Year 7 students attend an athletics excursion prior to the Interhouse Carnival to introduce them to events which are not traditionally part of primary school athletics programs like hurdles, flop high jump, triple jump and javelin.
-The interhouse carnival is held at the UQ Athletics Centre, which boasts an Olympic standard eight-lane synthetic track, and track-side grandstand which creates a great house carnival atmosphere.
+To encourage participation, Year 7 students attend an athletics excursion prior to the Inter-house Carnival to introduce them to events which are not traditionally part of primary school athletics programs – like hurdles, flop high jump, triple jump, and javelin.
+The inter-house carnival is held at the UQ Athletics Centre, which boasts an Olympic standard eight-lane synthetic track and track-side grandstand which creates a great house carnival atmosphere.

 Students interested in being part of the Athletics team are invited to attend an annual Athletics Camp held at the Sports Super Centre at the Runaway Bay Sport Super Centre during the June/July school holidays.
 Through this, and our ongoing coaching program, students are instructed by qualified athletics coaches to help them improve their technique and achieve their best.

 Both beginners and skilled basketball players enjoy fun team spirit and competition as part of Mount Alvernia’s basketball program.
 Opportunities are available for any skilled players to participate in the Open team.
 We participate in CaSSSA’s Wednesday afternoon fixtues.
 Our Open team also is given the opportunity to compete against other school teams in the Queensland Basketball Championships Schools Tournament.

 Our dedicated Cheersport team trains year-round, working on their fitness and learning new skills under the expert eye of coach Sanford McMurray, Founder and Director of Cheersport Australia.
 The team puts its skills on display, competing against school and club teams in various tournaments throughout the year.
 All students are welcome to join the Cheersport team.
-There is a small annual cost associated with this activity.

 Students interested in being part of the Cross Country team are invited to attend morning training sessions held at school with our experienced coaches and take part in numerous lead-up meets throughout the season.